Accumulator-Aware Post-Training Quantization for Large Language Models: Introduction

-To address this, recent work has proposed an accumulator-aware quantization paradigm that entirely eliminates the risk of numerical overflow via strict learning constraints informed by theoretical guarantees~\cite{colbert2023a2q}.
-The resulting scope of investigations has been limited to the quantization-aware training (QAT) setting in which models are trained from scratch or fine-tuned from checkpoints with quantization in the loop~\cite{colbert2023a2q, colbert2024a2q+}.
-With the rising training costs of modern deep learning models (\textit{e.g.}, large language models), it is important to develop methods that are equally as effective in the post-training quantization (PTQ) setting, where pre-trained models are directly quantized and calibrated using relatively modest resources.
-However, as further discussed in Section~\ref{sec:preliminaries}, controlling the accumulator bit width in such a scenario is non-trivial.
-In this work, we characterize and address these challenges, introduce a practical framework for their investigation, and establish a new state-of-the-art for accumulator-aware quantization in the PTQ setting.
+To eliminate the risk of overflow, ~\citealt{colbert2023a2q} proposed an accumulator-aware quantization paradigm that infuses strict learning constraints informed by theoretical guarantees into quantization-aware training (QAT).
+The resulting scope of research has since been limited to this QAT setting, where models are trained from scratch or fine-tuned from checkpoints with quantization in the loop~\citep{colbert2024a2q+, zhang2025isq}.
+With the high training costs of modern deep learning models, it is important to develop methods that are equally as effective in the post-training quantization (PTQ) setting, where pre-trained models are directly quantized and calibrated using relatively modest resources.
+However, controlling accumulation requirements in such a scenario is non-trivial.
+To the best of our knowledge, there has been no formal study that explores accumulator-aware quantization in the PTQ setting.